erikoui/Genetic_Architect/README.md

   - Minimum dimensions

 ## Known bugs
 - some characters in the goal string cause strlen to return bullshit (e.g '.').

+## Requirements
+OpenCV > 2.0